huaweicloud/terraform-provider-huaweicloud/docs/resources/cbh_instance.md

 * `subnet_address` - (Optional, String) Specifies the IP address of the subnet.
   If not specified, a new IP address will be assigned.

+  -> The CBH instance will automatically create an elastic network card based on the subnet address, which will be deleted along with the instance deletion.
+But if the `subnet_address` parameter is updated, the elastic network card resource corresponding to the original subnet address will remain, you need to manually delete it in the console.

 * `public_ip_id` - (Optional, String) Specifies the ID of the elastic IP.